 Extra points for: Physical activity such as stretching or yoga

-Read more about why sleeping is so important for developers in our previous blog post Power of Sleep for Developers.
+Read more about why sleeping is so important for developers in our previous blog post.

 Step Two: Mental Rest